maria-faulisi/maria-faulisi.github.io/_posts/2014-9-20-Responsive-Images!.md

 ```
 Here we've said that we want to use the medium-image.jpg when the screen size has a minimum width of 768px.

-To use the picture element, we must use an html shiv
+To use the picture element, we must use an html shiv:

 ```html
 <script>